Toric Sylvester forms: Toric residue of the product of two forms

-We are now ready to prove the claimed formula for the residue of the product of two forms. \begin{theorem} Let $F_0,\dots,F_n$ be a system of homogeneous polynomials in $C$ as in \eqref{eq:Fi}, then for any pair of forms $P \in C_{\nu}$ and $Q \in C_{\delta - \nu}$,
+We are now ready to prove the claimed formula for the residue of the product of two forms. \begin{theorem} Assume that $X_\Sigma$ is a smooth projective toric variety which is $\sigma$-positive for a maximal cone $\sigma$.
+Let $F_0,\dots,F_n$ be a system of homogeneous polynomials in $C$ as in \eqref{eq:Fi}, \lb{and suppose given} two forms $P \in C_{\nu}$ and $Q \in C_{\delta - \nu}$, \lb{then}

 \end{theorem}